sgh858/sslEmail/README.md

 ./csslemail.sh
 ```
 ### Notes
-In the program, this tool uses the following SMTP commands to communicate with the email server:
+The program uses the following SMTP commands to communicate with the email server:
 ```
 Sent:
-helo MAILSERVER
-Expected reply: 250 MAILSERVERxxx.xxx.xxx.xxx
+helo MAILSERVER // Change to your email server Expected reply: 250 MAILSERVERxxx.xxx.xxx.xxx
 Sent:
-auth plain user_password_base64_encoding
+auth plain user_password_base64_encoding // Change to your username/password
 Expected reply: 235 2.7.0 Authentication successful
 Sent:
-mail from: fromuser@xxx.xxx.xxx
-Expected reply: 250 2.1.0 Ok
+mail from: fromuser@xxx.xxx.xxx //Change to your email address Expected reply: 250 2.1.0 Ok
 Sent:
 rcpt to:  recipient1@xxx.xxx // This is the real recipient